uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.9: An example readme used for collaborative project planning.
 This example supports a group final project proposal for the Geography 575 course at UW-Madison and includes three components: (1) use case personas and scenarios informing the user experience design, (2) a list of functional requirements for the group project separated by representation and interaction requirements (this also should be logged as milestones in GitHub), and (3) wireframes embedded as images linked from an _img_ folder in your directory (Figure 2.9).

-As you collaboratively write and edit your proposal, you again will create conflicts that you will need to resolve before merging.
+Conflicts occur throughout collaborative coding and it is important to resolve them as they occur.
 For instance, Figure 2.10 shows a _search_ operator added by a team member to the interaction requirements.
-Before adding a description to your _retrieve_ operator, resolve this conflict so that your team members can see your description to inform their own (Figure 2.11).
-The group project proposal is designed to get you in the habit of committing, pushing, and merging using the lower risk framework of Markdown as practice for collaborative coding with JavaScript on the actual group project interactive.
+Before adding a description to your _retrieve_ operator, resolve this conflict so that your team members can see your description to inform their future work (Figure 2.11).
+Conflicts grow in complexity when moving away from the simple Markdown format and into complex JavaScript coding, so experiment with the committing, pushing, and merging workflow with the _readme.md_ now to make it easier to interpret and resolve your conflicts with JavaScript later.

 ![figure7.2.10.png](img/figure7.2.10.png)

-###### Figure 2.10: A merge conflict in the interaction requirements
+###### Figure 2.10: A merge conflict in the interaction requirements.

 ![figure7.2.11.png](img/figure7.2.11.png)